sillycross/PochiVM/sphinx/block_scope.rst

 Like all API classes in PochiVM, the ``Scope`` class is a trivially copyable proxy class that may be passed around by value.
 It is just the reference handler to the underlying object.
-Copying a ``Scope`` class does not create a new copy the logic stored in the scope.
+Copying a ``Scope`` class does not create a new copy of the logic stored in the scope.

 .. |cppref_scope_link| raw:: html